 I didn’t check references on a new hire and he’s struggling — should I check them now? by Alison Green on July 22, 2015 A reader writes: I currently work on a very small team and we hired someone that is fairly “green” to the industry.
 During the interview process, he talked the talk about what he wanted to learn and could bring to the table.
 Both my teammate and I stressed during the interview process that training would take a lot of time and effort.
 We work in a niche field dealing with heavy data.
 Fast forward two months later, I feel that our new hire is on his way to being a bad hire.
 There isn’t efficient on-the-job training provided by our current employer, so I’ve had to come up with training plans, provide resources and 1:1 training as well as handle my duties for clients in our book of business.
 When the newbie started, it took only a few weeks to notice that there was a lack of professionalism on his part.
 He can take on an argumentative tone when he doesn’t understand something or will question why a task has to be done a certain way in the same tone.
 This was brought up to him during our 1:1.
 He owned it, stated that he would work on it and gave a reason why he does that.
 We are also noticing that his work is sloppy, he forgets to work on items that have deadlines and is more concerned about socializing than doing actual work.
 He has a habit of asking questions that he can research the answers for and should know by now, but yet he continues to fall back on bad work habits.
 I, along with another team member have had several coaching talks with him and the behavior continues.
 I inquired with my teammate about whether they checked his references.
 The only reference they spoke to was his friend, who referred him to the role.
 Would it be a good idea to do another reference check and reach out to companies (internships) he worked for to see what they have to say about his work style?
 He’s fresh to the corporate world and when I had a chat about his behavior, I inquired if this was his first real job.
 He said he’s had office experience before, but I’ve been told that he worked for his dad.
 I want to give him a chance, however he really needs to step it up.
 No, don’t do that.
 References are for before you’ve hired someone, when you don’t have first-hand experience with their work, so that you can get the perspective of someone who does.
 But you now know what his work is like.
 Checking references won’t change anything about that.
 I suspect you might be thinking that if his references are good, you’d be willing to invest more time in coaching him.
 And if they’re bad, you might feel confirmed in your instinct that he’s the wrong hire.
 But the time for reference-checking has passed (and believe me, it’s going to look really weird to him if he learns you’re checking his references two months into the job — and there’s a good chance that his references will tell him, since they’re probably more loyal to him than to you).
 What you have is an employee who isn’t performing at the level you need.
 Give him direct feedback, let him know what needs to change, give him a timeline for showing the improvement you need, and be clear about the consequences if you don’t see that (presumably letting him go).
 In other words, this stage is about managing, not reference-checking.
 Read an update to this letter here.
-You may also like:employer invited me to interview but then canceled within 24 hoursif I didn't have enough experience, why did they bother to interview me?job candidate says she has to work for us secretly { 176 comments }
+You may also like:was it reasonable to fire a new hire who was too overwhelmed to work on day 3?employer invited me to interview but then canceled within 24 hoursif I didn't have enough experience, why did they bother to interview me? { 176 comments }

 Katie the Fed* July 22, 2015 at 2:04 pm It seems like you guys had different expectations of this job.
 He told you he wanted to learn, you expected him to be more of a self-starter.
 If training isn’t something you can provide, bringing on someone who is expecting it to be a learning experience may have been a problem.
 Either way, he’s yours now so you have to deal with him.
 Reference checks won’t help you, especially if he doesn’t have a lot of work experience.